Rheumatoid arthritis (RA) can be mild, moderate, or severe, and symptoms vary from person to person.

 There’s no exact timeline for the progression of RA.
 Without effective treatment, the condition tends to worsen over time, progressing through specific stages.

 But many new treatments have been effective at slowing RA disease progression.
 If your treatment slows the progression of RA, this can help you manage the disease effectively and take care of your health.

 As RA progresses, the body changes.
 Some changes you can see and feel, while others you cannot.
 Each stage of RA comes with different treatment goals.

 There may be more pain and swelling.
 Some people may experience muscle weakness and more mobility loss.
-The bone can be damaged (erosion), and some deformity may occur.

 How your condition progresses depends on many factors, including: